Yu-val-weiss/ChemGenie/README.md

 ### Searching by name

-The top search bar will enable you to search for a chemical by typing in its IUPAC name, then bring up a Results Page
+The top search bar will enable you to search for a chemical by typing in its IUPAC name (e.g. but-2-ene) or its common name (e.g. paracetamol), then bring up a Results Page

 ### Clear and Undo